- What is a road traffic collision?

 Collision reports are made by police if a driver does not stop, or does not exchange details, if someone is injured in the collision, or where criminal proceedings may be considered against one or more of the drivers involved.

-A police officer will be allocated to investigate your collision, collect all available evidence and establish whether or not any offences have been committed.
+An Evidence Reviewer within the Collisions and Ticket Section or a Police Officer will be allocated to investigate your collision, collect all available evidence and establish whether or not any offences have been committed.

 In these circumstances you should be given an RTC (Road Traffic Collision) reference number.